weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 <Badges/>

-## List all data objects
+## Retrieve data objects

-Lists all data objects in reverse order of creation.
+Retrieve data objects in reverse order of creation.
 The data will be returned as an array of objects.

 import HowToGetObjectCount from '/_includes/how.to.get.object.count.mdx';